cgyan-iipl/cgyan-iipl.github.io/_pages/about.md

 ------
 Chenggang Yan has done a lot of work to promote China-Europe extensive cooperation and he and his team also has maintained strong and sustained cooperation and working links with European insti-tutions and centers of scholarship.
 I recommend him as a foreign member of the Academia Europaea mainly based on his Europe wide activity in the following aspects:

-1. Research Cooperation Platform: As the Director of the Research Office and a member of the Talent Training Committee of Hangzhou Dianzi University, he has led the establishment of 9 China-Europe research cooperation platforms between Hangzhou Dianzi University and research institutes in the United Kingdom, France, Belgium, Ireland, Austria, and Cyprus for academic ex-change, talent training, and industrial cooperation.
+**1. Research Cooperation Platform:** As the Director of the Research Office and a member of the Talent Training Committee of Hangzhou Dianzi University, he has led the establishment of 9 China-Europe research cooperation platforms between Hangzhou Dianzi University and research institutes in the United Kingdom, France, Belgium, Ireland, Austria, and Cyprus for academic ex-change, talent training, and industrial cooperation.
 Based on these platforms, hundreds of stu-dents and faculty members each year from China and European countries are available for ac-ademic exchanges or to pursue degrees in both China and Europe.
 Detailed information about these platforms is listed below:
-1)	2018/10/29 to 2024/10/28, Collaborative Agreement between the University of Strathclyde, United Kingdom and Hangzhou Dianzi University, China;
+  1. 2018/10/29 to 2024/10/28, Collaborative Agreement between the University of Strathclyde, United Kingdom and Hangzhou Dianzi University, China;
-2)	2018/10/30 to present, Contract for a Traineeship within the Framework of an Educational Pro-gram and/or Research between Interuniversity Microelectronics Centre, Belgium and Hangzhou Dianzi University, China;
+  2. 2018/10/30 to present, Contract for a Traineeship within the Framework of an Educational Pro-gram and/or Research between Interuniversity Microelectronics Centre, Belgium and Hangzhou Dianzi University, China;
 3)	2019/5/15 to 2024/5/14, Joint Duel Degree Program Agreement for “3+2” Straight Entrance be-tween Hangzhou Dianzi University, China and Institut supérieur de l'électronique et du numérique, France;
 4)	2019/12/18 to 2029/12/31, Co-operation Agreement for the Postgraduate Program in Electronic Science and Technology between Hangzhou Dianzi University, China and Cyprus University of Technology, Cyprus;
 5)	2020/11/27 to 2030/11/26, Co-operation Agreement for the Graduate Program in Biomedical Engineering between Hangzhou Dianzi University, China and Université de Paris, France;